agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 would proposed using the model to automatically block the most egregious examples so humans can focus their attention elsewhere.

-The metrics we would track are:
+The metrics we track are:

 - Precision: We only want to block accounts we're really sure of; if some get through humans can review those.
+- Automated Spam fraction: Our goal is to reduce the amount of spam on the platform, so we track that as a ratio to account for growth in the platform that might make spam look like it's increasing.

 [metrics_post]: {% post_url 2019-10-28-machine_learning_metrics_interview %}